 Why Do Good Instagram Photo Matter?

-You might wonder does improving my photos quality make a difference.
-A side from getting those double taps, Instagram is a visual platform.
-To pull audience your content has to be visually worthy.
-Amazing photos will get your audience to champion your brand for you.
-Which will translate to more engagement.
+You might wonder does the quality of my photos makes a difference.
+Aside from getting those double taps, Instagram is a visual platform.
+To pull the audience your content has to be visually worthy.
+Amazing photos will get your audience to champion your brand for you. which will translate to more engagement.
 Moreover, it was proven Instagram algorithm rewards posts that have higher engagement.
-Thus giving you a chance for a wider exposure, and your Instagram photos might even land on explorer page.
-Furthermore, appealing Instagram photo is a viable strategy for your Instagram marketing
+Thus giving you a chance for wider exposure, and your Instagram photos might even land on the explorer page.
+Furthermore, an appealing Instagram photo is a viable strategy for your Instagram marketing.

 With that said, be critical about your content, does it align with your brand voice and style?
 Do you want something bold and colorful?
 Or Edgy and urban?

-We combined our knowledge to present you key steps that will certainly add value to your Instagram photo taking skills.
+We combined our knowledge to present to you key steps that will certainly add value to your Instagram photo-taking skills.
 But don’t change careers yet!

 STEP 1: Don’t Miss Out on Natural Light

-Natural light has the ability to elevate your photos.
+Natural light can elevate your photos.
 This simple step can make any novice photographer seem like a veteran and the foundation of any great photo is utilizing the surrounding light.

-Using flash can dull your photos and flatten it out.
+Using flash can dull your photos and flatten them out.
 If you are planning to take Instagram photos indoors, do so near a window or in a room with good lighting.

-Not all photos are taking at daytime, we get it, therefore seek ambient light like street lamps and store windows.
-Our advice don’t hang too long in front of your local 7/11 window, you might get mistaken for a wrong doer.
+Not all photos are taking in the daytime, we get it, therefore seek ambient light like street lamps and store windows.
+Our advice is, don’t hang too long in front of your local 7/11 window, you might get unwanted stares.

-[After pic] Understanding how lighting adds magic to your pictures is pivotal to upgrade your photography game.
+Understanding how lighting adds magic to your pictures is pivotal.
+To upgrade your photography game.
 Another idea you can try is taking photos at dawn the soft shadows and light contrast will give you unmatched results.
 Furthermore, the golden hour, when the sun is low on the horizon.
-It has a similar magic, and you could skip the editing phase all together.
-Some might even prefer cloudy days than direct sun.
+It has similar magic, and you could skip the editing phase altogether.
+Some might even prefer cloudy days to direct sun.
 Because direct sun might give you too much light, whereas cloudy days will give you better portrait photos.
-In addition, on cloudy days you won’t have to worry which direction you subject or object is facing.
-Also the clouds will diffuse the direct sun light which may harshen your photos.
+Also, on cloudy days you won’t have to worry about which direction your subject or object is facing.
+Also, the clouds will diffuse the direct sunlight which may harshen your photos.

 STEP 2: Avoid Overexposing Your Instagram Photo